JaTin-at-git/NIMCET-READY-FLASHCARD/readme.txt

 Design
 >Design shall be simple and constant
 >User shall be allowed to select the topics from where questions shall be asked
->The questions/Answers, unfortunately, had to be hardcoded into as a Question object(in Questions.js, then objects are appended to qnaList) or as a text(in questionsAndAnswersAsText.js)
+>The questions/Answers, unfortunately, had to be hardcoded as text(in questionsAndAnswersAsText.js)

 Rules
 >there are some rules to be followed for webpage to function well